My name is Maddalena and I live as an expat in England.

 There are also many ways to meet people that share your same interests and hobbies, for example through the website and app MeetUp.
 Whether you like hiking or painting, there's always some social event going on you can join and where to connect with new people.

-Manchester As an Italian Expat
+Living in Manchester as an Italian Expat

-For me, it's been quite important, in particular during the first years, to find other people that lived the experience of moving abroad.
+For me, it's been quite important, in particular during the first years, to find other people that understand the experience of moving abroad.
 In particular to share the challenges and wins and re-create that sense of 'family' that characterizes us as Italians.

 If I can share a tip with new expats is to not spend too much time with other Italians but mix up with English people and from other nationalities too.
 There are two reasons why: